ciLive 2014LeVar Burton signs a fan's shirt at ciLive 2015.

 The most meaningful approach to storytelling is interaction with the people who are the stories: current, living, creators of new ideas and developers of the latest innovations.
 Through engagement with the “who behind the what,” the stories come alive and create an emotional impact.

-Our annual ciWeek (Celebrate!
-Innovation Week) gives students and the community opportunities to interact with people (some famous, all inspired) who have dreamed, created, and accomplished.
-During this thought-provoking and interactive week, students listen, absorb, and engage without the stress of the regular class routine.
+Our annual ciLive (Celebrate!
+Innovation Live) gives students and the community opportunities to interact with people (some famous, all inspired) who have dreamed, created, and accomplished.
+During this thought-provoking and interactive event, students listen, absorb, and engage without the stress of the regular class routine.
 Generous sponsors make the event free and open to the public.

-Ever since DMACC West Campus was established in 2001, fostering student creativity and innovation has remained the goal of all programs and courses. ciWeek is the thriving, inspiring, embodiment of this goal.
+Ever since DMACC West Campus was established in 2001, fostering student creativity and innovation has remained the goal of all programs and courses. ciLive is the thriving, inspiring, embodiment of this goal.

 If you’re interested in a sponsoring this incredible event, email DMACC West Provost, Dr. Anthony Paustian, at

-A ciWeek zombie hands out a promotional flyer for ciWeek 2016.
+A ciLive zombie hands out a promotional flyer for ciLive 2016.